 On Vancouver Island alone, 79% of the original productive old-growth forests have been logged, including 90% of the valley bottoms, where the biggest trees grow and the richest biodiversity resides.
 When we visit places like the Avatar Grove, San Juan Spruce, or Red Creek Fir, we're getting a glimpse back in time to a land of giants that would have once stretched for as far as the eye could see.

 Today, conservationists like TJ are working hard to secure the protection of the last remaining ancient forests and big trees before it's too late.
 Old-growth forests are important for the climate, tourism, clean water, endangered species, and many First Nations cultures.
-We hope that by bringing people out to experience these forests first hand, it will help to raise awareness and play a role keeping these trees standing for generations to come.
+We hope that by bringing people out to experience these forests first hand, it will help to raise awareness and play a role keeping them standing for generations to come.